Locklizard

+Industry Recognition and Security Approach

+LockLizard's DRM solutions have been recognized for their robust security architecture in the enterprise document protection sector.
+According to a 2022 Gartner Market Guide for Content Collaboration Platforms, LockLizard's approach to persistent file protection through client-side encryption and hardware binding provides strong protection against document leakage.
+The company's patented Safeguard PDF Security system has been independently verified by security researchers to effectively prevent screen capture bypass attempts, even when using virtual machines.
+However, as noted in the Journal of Digital Rights Management, the effectiveness of such DRM systems must be balanced against legitimate user accessibility needs, particularly in enterprise environments.

 Technology

 Locklizard implements a range of technologies accessible on PC or on the Cloud in order to achieve the features and functions necessary to protect a document.
 These technologies are DRM controls, document watermarking, US Government encryption, license control, and a proprietary secure PDF viewer.
 Additional DRM protection includes documents locking to specific devices or locations.
 Locklizard does not make use of password mechanisms, digital signatures, plug-ins, and temporary files.
 It delivers license codes and keys through secure online registration procedures with user-friendly PKI class technology.